EXL/2048/2048-EZX/ReadMe.md

 ## Versions

-Any Linux distro with support for running 32-bit x86 applications and tools.
+Any Linux distro with support for running 32-bit x86 applications and tools required.

 Compiler for A1200, E6, E2: